What is Revenue Leakage?

 5. Ask your customers how they’re shopping with you – through your website, in-store, or both?
 What are their favorite products?
 How often do they purchase from you?

 Once you’ve identified the sources of revenue leakage, you can take steps to correct them.
-Oftentimes, small mistakes can have a big impact on the bottom line, so it’s important to be diligent in tracking and correcting them.
+Oftentimes, small mistakes can have a significant impact on the bottom line, so be diligent in tracking and correcting them.

 What is the role of revenue assurance?